christiannielsen98/DVML-P7/Code/CompetencyQuestions/Yelp_CQ.md

 >> 3829
 ```

-## CQ 8: What are the five most busy days, and for what business??
+## CQ 8: What business has the highest number of visists in one day?
 **SPARQL Query**
 ```sparql
 SELECT ?business ?year ?month ?day COUNT(?visit) as ?numberOfVisits